 Without sufficient MTHFR enzyme, not only are those processes slowed, but there can also be a backup of substances that can become harmful to your body without the enzyme transforming them into more beneficial forms.

-L-methylfolate can also be found in a variety of Metabolic Maintenance’s multivitamin/mineral formulas.
+If you take a high-dose methylfolate already, you may be interested in switching to MethylPro®’s Multivitamin + 15 mg L-Methylfolate formula.
+If you take a smaller dose of L-methylfolate daily, you may be interested in trying a multivitamin formula from our sister company, Metabolic Maintenance®.
+L-Methylfolate is also the form of folate already included in a variety of Metabolic Maintenance®’s multivitamin/mineral formulas.
 Look for the source of folate in the supplement facts panel, and make sure your folate source is L-5-methylfolate: activated and ready for use throughout your body, regardless of your genetics!

 References